 Brainstorming is about evolving ideas from stupid to good.

-In this post, I think out loud about what Mimetic Evolution can tell us about how to evolve stupid ideas into good ones, faster — in other words, what does it tell us about how to brainstorm?
+Evolving is the key word.
+In this post, I think out loud about what Memetic Evolution can tell us on how to evolve stupid ideas into good ones, faster — in other words, what does it tell us about how to brainstorm in an efficient way?

 All good ideas were guessed by someone and survived enough tests to be considered good ideas.
-This process of generating ideas and filtering them can be seen through the lenses of memetic evolution.
+This process of generating ideas and filtering the bad ones can be seen through the lenses of memetic evolution.

 There are two key processes in any evolutionary process: the addition of variance (mutations) and subtraction of the unfit (selection of the fittest).